-- According to the 2019 operational assessment, white hake is overfished and overfishing is not occurring.
+- According to the 2019 operational assessment, white hake is overfished, but overfishing is not occurring.
 A rebuilding plan is in place for the stock, most recently revised by Framework Adjustment 61 to the Northeast Multispecies Fishery Management Plan

 - White hake have a large mouth that extends back below their eyes.